nithya-chaithanya/nithya-chaithanya/README.md

 - 👋 Hi, I’m @nithya-chaithanya
-- 👀 I’m interested in Backend Developemnt & Devops...
+- 👀 I’m interested in Backend Developemnt
-- 🌱 I’m currently learning Python...
+- 🌱 I’m currently learning Python
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on Open Source Projects
 - 📫 How to reach me [xing](https://www.xing.com/profile/NithyaChaithanya_Elayanair/)
 <!---
 nithya-chaithanya/nithya-chaithanya is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.